 When it comes to implementing corrective and preventive action (CAPA) plans in clinical trials, we consistently hear similar frustrations from members of the research community.
 They identify and implement corrective actions, but identifying and implementing preventive actions, which aim to minimize the likelihood that the issue will occur in other studies, is still somehow getting lost in the shuffle.
 This happens for several reasons, namely because, when it comes to root cause analyses (RCAs), the correct root causes often aren’t identified beyond the individual study being reviewed.
 Often the focus is solely on the tactical issue or issues at the study level, rather than also at the system level, or across studies.
 Consequently, issues are only resolved within the individual study where they were identified and not further addressed with preventive measures for other, ongoing, and future clinical trials.
 Now that organizations have implemented risk-based quality management programs to comply with ICH-E6 R2, they have an opportunity to improve the effectiveness of CAPA preventive actions by applying learnings from current and emerging issues to risk control and reduction at the system level.

-Rapid expansion at a biotech company has led to a change in strategy - to outsourcing work to strategic partner CROs.
-But how to use metrics to assist with the oversight and development of the partnerships?
-GW Pharmaceuticals is working with an MCC Ambassador to select and define metrics and to lead discussions with the partner CROs on developing metrics that add value for both organizations.
+Rapid expansion at a biotech company has led to a change in strategy - to outsourcing work to strategic CROs.
+But how to use metrics to assist with the oversight and development of the collaborations?
+GW Pharmaceuticals is working with an MCC Ambassador to select and define metrics and to lead discussions with the CROs on developing metrics that add value for both organizations.
 The engagement has also led to training opportunities on risk-based quality management, metrics definition & use, and root cause analysis.
 Join us to find out where we are on the journey, and the future plans.

 Many healthcare companies and CROs struggle with the best approach to the implementation of RBQM.
 This is due to the fact that there is only 'little history' available, i.e. not a lot to piggy-back on what other companies had developed and shared already.
 Cyntegrity built a whole course on RBQM using the 'belt' approach while Merz Pharmaceuticals was the first company to jump onto the bandwagon and used it for a fully-fletched roll out into their R&D; organization.